 The Associate of Science degree shall be granted to students who have satisfactorily completed the requirements of a college-designed, and Department of Higher Education approved, program of collegiate-level courses of which at least 21 credits shall be drawn from the field of general education outside the field of specialization.

-To be eligible to receive an associate degree, students must complete all the requirements of one of the college’s degree programs with a minimum of 50% of program requirements in residency (a minimum of 25% earned in residency with permission of the department chair, the division dean, and the Vice President of Academic Affairs) and with a program and overall cumulative quality point average (QPA) of not less than 2.0.
-Students earning a certificate must complete all requirements with a minimum program and overall cumulative quality point average of 2.0; in addition, students must earn a minimum of 15 credits in residence at MWCC.
+To be eligible to receive an associate degree, students must complete all the requirements of one of the college’s degree programs with a minimum of 50% of program requirements in residency (a minimum of 25% earned in residency with permission of the department chair, the division dean, and the Vice President of Academic and Student Affairs) and with a program and overall cumulative GPA of not less than 2.0.
+Students earning a certificate must complete all requirements with a minimum program and overall cumulative grade point average of 2.0; in addition, students must earn a minimum of 15 credits in residence at MWCC.